Introduction to Stock Market in India

 - Exchange Traded Funds (ETFs)

-As of now, you must have understood that the BSE and the NSE are the major stock exchanges in India.
+As of now, you must understand that the BSE and the NSE are the major stock exchanges in India.
 Also, there are some regional stock exchanges in India.

 Following is the list of regional stock exchanges